hashworks-code/littlebrahma.v2/_practice/brandandComm.md

 cardlist:
     - list:
          title: Collaborative Work Environment
-         content: We collaborate with business SMEs, content writer and strategists to understand your brand better and visually recite your brand story effectively
+         content: We collaborate with business, content writer and strategists to understand your brand better and visually recite your brand story
     - list:
          title: Multiple Design Platforms
          content: We don’t restrict ourselves by training our designers to become expert in different disciplines of design